-- Creational structure: The engineering program will seek to provide their graduates a cohesive curriculum of diverse courses, so that graduates are prepared for life-long learning in any area of the natural sciences, social sciences, and humanities.
-The program will also provide students with the passion and competencies necessary for successful service as engineers in either graduate school or industry.
+- Creational Structure: The engineering program is structured as a cohesive curriculum of diverse courses, such that graduates will engage in life-long learning in any area of the natural sciences, social sciences, and humanities.
+Graduates of the program will have the passion and competencies necessary for successful service as engineers in either graduate school or industry.

-- Creational development: The program and curriculum will highlight the various aspects of human responsibility and involvement in the process of dynamically unfolding the creation.
+- Creational Development: The program and curriculum highlights the various aspects of human responsibility and involvement in the process of dynamically unfolding the creation.
 Graduates from the Dordt College engineering program will reflect a desire to unfold the potential of creation through science and technology as responsible stewards.
-Graduates will be able to articulate the historical roots and philosophical moorings associated with contemporary science and technology, and demonstrate the ability to critically assess how the spirits of the age impact technological direction.
+Graduates will articulate the historical roots and philosophical moorings associated with contemporary science and technology and critically assess how the spirits of the age impact technological direction.

-- Contemporary response: The engineering program will enable students to convert their insights and competencies into committed action in service to God and their neighbor.
-A graduate of the Dordt College engineering program will acquire the tenacity and perseverance necessary for engineering service.
-A Dordt College engineering graduate will be able to articulate a vision for a community of kingdom-committed citizens who serve as lights in a dark world by developing normative technological models and living faithful lives.
+- Contemporary Response: The engineering program enables students to convert their insights and competencies into committed action in service to God and their neighbor.
+Graduates of the Dordt College engineering program will have the tenacity and perseverance necessary for engineering service.
+A Dordt College engineering graduate will articulate a vision for a community of kingdom-committed citizens who serve as lights in a dark world by developing normative technological models and living faithful lives.
 Graduates will recognize the need for bringing the Gospel of redemptive healing to technology and seek to develop technology in ways that reflect a desire for the well-being (social, economic, ecological, etc.) of all of God’s creatures.

 In harmony with and guided by the four institutional coordinates (religious orientation, creational structure, creational development, and contemporary response, which also serve as the department PEOs) developed in the Educational Task of Dordt College and the Educational Framework of Dordt College, and coinciding with the department's mission statement, the graduate of the Dordt College engineering program should exhibit the following skills, abilities, and characteristics: